 If you already have your Common Unit Assessments or Benchmarks created as a content team, you will want to use these to determine which standards you will teach per unit.
 I would create a list of standards covered on each benchmark/unit assessment to have for when you start planning out the design of your units.

 If you do not have your Common Unit Assessments or Benchmarks created as a content team, you will want to start there.
-This falls into the category of backwards design, which I believe to be the best way to plan – You want the end in sight.
+This falls into the category of backward design, which I believe to be the best way to plan – You want the end in sight.
 I would look at my standards and breakdowns to determine the logical order to cover your standards throughout the year.
-Think of them like a progression and focus on what needs to be taught prior to moving forward.
+Think of them as a progression and focus on what needs to be taught prior to moving forward.
 For example, you know you need to teach figurative language before diving into poetry, so make sure that comes first in what is covered.

 I have a free unit assessment tool that you can get here to make sure you’re covering your standards in the rigor and the weight of the standards as necessary.
 It can be used to audit the assessment you already have or as a blueprint for the creation of an assessment.
 You can access this FREE RESOURCE here.